localstack/localstack.github.io/content/blog/2022-07-12-parity-explained/index.md

 tags: ['news']
 ---

-Parity for LocalStack means that, when you as a cloud developer make an AWS API call to LocalStack's cloud emulator, it behaves the same way as AWS would.
+Parity for LocalStack means that when you, as a cloud developer, make an AWS API call to LocalStack's cloud emulator, it behaves the same way AWS would.

 Keeping parity with AWS has been our mission at LocalStack since day one.
 This is essential for building a reliable cloud emulator that provides a great experience for cloud application developers.

-Recently we introduced new mechanisms to scale the endeavor, and ensure that parity of LocalStack with AWS increases continuously over time, while keeping our service implementations up-to-date.
+Recently we introduced new mechanisms to scale the endeavor and ensure that the parity of LocalStack with AWS increases continuously over time while keeping our service implementations up-to-date.

 Here are the three key things we have been working on: